SunnySuite/Sunny.jl/docs/src/renormalization.md

 using the expected dipole data.

 One approach is to formally take $s \to \infty$, and this yields the traditional classical limit of a spin system.
-In this, limit spin operators commute, and expectation values of polynomials become polynomials of expectation values.
+In this limit spin operators commute and expectation values of polynomials become polynomials of expectation values.
 For example, $\langle \hat{S}^\alpha \hat{S}^\beta\rangle \to \langle \hat{S}^\alpha
 \rangle \langle \hat{S}^\beta\rangle$, because any corrections are damped by the